 From here we pull the material from our lower body up towards our chest until everything is nice and tight downstairs, we don’t want any gaps between the suit and our skin or any rolls of neoprene

 Next up place your arms through each of the sleeves- which will again be a bit of a struggle.
 Once your hands have made it through the sleeves it’s time to bring more material up from the chest towards the shoulders, without doing this it may be difficult to do the zip up.
-Again, this follows the theme of moving any slack material up towards the shoulders.
+This follows the theme of moving any slack material up towards the shoulders.
 Below you can see a before and after of moving the slack from their legs, body and arms towards their shoulders.

 Before moving material to shoulders, this swimmer will be heavily restricted in the water